SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/differential_evolution.rst

 Differential Evolution
 ======================

-Differential Evolution (DE) creates new candidate solutions by adding weighted differences between population members.
-This self-adaptive approach automatically scales search steps based on the current population distribution.
+Differential Evolution (DE) generates new candidate solutions by adding the weighted difference between two randomly selected population members to a third member.
+This produces a mutant vector whose step size and direction are derived from the current population distribution.
+The mutant is then mixed with the original target vector through a crossover operation, and the result replaces the target only if it achieves a better score.
+Because the difference vectors are computed from the population itself, the step sizes adapt automatically: they are large when the population is spread out and shrink as it converges.

 .. grid:: 2